CofficLab/Kuaiyizhi/content/meta/en/privacy.md

 ## X. Contact Us

-If you have any questions or suggestions about these terms, please contact us as instructed on this page: <a href="{{ route('advice') }}" target="_blank">Submit Feedback</a>.
+If you have any questions or suggestions about these terms, please contact us as instructed on this page: <a href="/en/meta/advice" target="_blank">Submit Feedback</a>.
 We will promptly review the issues involved and respond within thirty days after verifying your user identity.

 ## XI.
 Glossary